ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 adc.attach(callback(&thing2, &Thing::catinthehat));
 ```

-Or we can just pass the state to a C-style function
+Or you can pass the state to a C-style function.

 ``` c++
 struct thing_t {